 - Storing dirty cutlery in your dishwasher for days will stain it eventually.

 - Washed and wet cutlery in the dishwasher overnight will add to the chance of staining.
 Opening the door when the cycles finished will assist drying, or take it out and wipe it dry straight after the program finishes.

-- Over-packing the cutlery basket means staining.
-Use a grid (technically known as an anti-nesting grid), so items don't touch each other.
+- anti-nesting grid), so items don't touch each other.
 It's important that stainless steel and silver-plated or copper items don't come into contact, as the chemical reaction with hot water and dishwashing detergent can cause discolouration.

 - Avoid putting wooden, plastic, bone, or china handles into the dishwasher, unless they're labelled dishwasher-safe.
 Don't pour dishwasher detergent directly onto cutlery.
 Silver-plated cutlery becomes permanently stained and stainless steel can pit within minutes.